negin513/xarray/doc/user-guide/indexing.rst

 .. _vectorized_indexing:

-Pointwise Indexing
+Orthogonal vs. Pointwise indexing
 -------------------

 Xarray indexing behvaior deviates from NumPy when indexing with multiple arrays like ``da[[0, 1], [0, 1]]``.
-By default, Xarray use orthogonal indexing, where each indexer component selects independently along the corresponding dimension.
-This is different from NumPy's indexing behavior, where the indexers are broadcasted together and used to index the array.
-(Pointwise indexing)

-If you only provide integers, slices, or unlabeled arrays (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) indexing can be understood as orthogonally.
+If you only provide integers, slices, or unlabeled arrays (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) Xarray indexing is understood as orthogonally.
 Each indexer component selects independently along the corresponding dimension, similar to how vector indexing works in Fortran or MATLAB, or after using the :py:func:`numpy.ix_` helper:

+This is different from NumPy's default indexing behavior, where the indexers are broadcasted together and used to index the array (i.e. pointwise indexing).

 The figure below illustrates the difference between orthogonal and pointwise indexing.